ixofoundation/ixo-blockchain/x/claims/spec/04_events.md

 ### CollectionUpdatedEvent

-Emitted after a successfull `MsgSubmitClaim`, `EvaluateClaim` since collection holds a count of claims
+Emitted after a successfull collection update event or `MsgSubmitClaim` and `EvaluateClaim` since collection holds a count of claims

 ```go
 type CollectionUpdatedEvent struct {